freeCodeCamp/freeCodeCamp/guide/english/c/arrays/index.md

 The reason for C not checking the indexing bound is simple: C is an efficient language.
 It was made, so your program is the fastest: communicates nicely with hardware etc. A nicely written C code does not contain indexing errors, so why would C want to check while running?

 - When you try to access the last element of the array.
 Suppose the length of the array A be 4 and while accessing the last element as
-A[4] will return an error, as the the indexing starts from 0.
+A[4] will return an error, as the the indexing start

+my changes to the file